astral-sh/uv/docs/settings.md

 **Possible values**:

-- `"clone"`: Clone (i.e., copy-on-write) packages from the wheel into the site packages
+- `"clone"`: Clone (i.e., copy-on-write) packages from the wheel into the `site-packages` directory
-- `"copy"`: Copy packages from the wheel into the site packages
+- `"copy"`: Copy packages from the wheel into the `site-packages` directory
-- `"hardlink"`: Hard link packages from the wheel into the site packages
+- `"hardlink"`: Hard link packages from the wheel into the `site-packages` directory
-- `"symlink"`: Symbolically link packages from the wheel into the site packages
+- `"symlink"`: Symbolically link packages from the wheel into the `site-packages` directory

 **Example usage**: